Bacterial Source Tracking

 These are the initial results from our first round of bacterial source tracking, which uses DNA to identify sources of bacteria in water samples.
 Our first samples were collected in August, during rainy conditions both upstream and downstream from the downtown RR12 Bridge in Wimberley.
 It is important to note that no conclusions can be made from the results of a single sampling event.
 It is also very important to understand that bacteria concentrations tend to be greater and come from more diverse sources during a rain event.
 This is because bacteria and other pollution is picked up and carried by rainfall flowing across the watershed and into the creek.

 In addition to bacteria that might normally be in the creek, bacteria from the landscape is added to the water column.
 The next two sampling events will be collected during dry conditions and the three sets of results will be compared.
 The initial sampling results showed multiple contributors of bacteria at the upstream location, including livestock, domestic animals, non-avian wildlife and feral hogs.
-Sources of pollution at the downstream location include raw sewage (human), cattle and feral hogs.
+Sources of pollution at the downstream location include raw sewage from several sources including human, cattle and feral hogs.
 These results are not unusual – multiple sources of pollution were likely carried into the creek by rainfall runoff.

 Human bacteria could be coming from saturated aerobic septic systems, leaking tanks (rainfall can leak into tanks) or tanks can collect and release water from saturated substrates, as often is the case during rain events.
 Another source could be septic leakage directly into the creek.
 Results from the next two sampling events should provide additional information and are expected in November and January.